-- This medicine is taken either by mouth or by injection.
+- Methotrexate is taken either as a pill or by injection (shot).

-- Call your doctor if you develop high fevers or there are other signs of infection.
+- Call your GI doctor if you have a fever over 102F or if you have other signs of infection.

-- You should not receive live viral vaccines when you are on methotrexate.
+- You should NOT receive live viral vaccines when you are taking methotrexate (such as chicken pox vaccine, intranasal flu vaccine or measles-mumps-rubella [MMR])

 - Nausea and vomiting